 Arrangements for the teachers' pension scheme and NHS pension scheme mean that liabilities for these benefits cannot be identified to the council.
 These schemes are therefore accounted for as if they were a defined contributions scheme.
 For both schemes no liability for future payments of benefits are recognised in the balance sheet.
-The employer's contributions payable in the year for
+The employer's contributions payable in the year are charged to the surplus or deficit on provision of services.